Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 matplotlib.pyplot.subplot(nrows, ncols, index, **kwargs)
 ```

-The first parameter "**nrows**" and the second parameter "**ncols**" respectively are the number of row and column of subplot.
+The first parameter `nrows` and the second parameter `ncols` respectively are the number of row and column of subplot.

-The third parameter "**index**" is the index position.
+The third parameter `index` is the index position.
 Index starts at 1 in the upper left corner and increases to the right.

 When both the row and column are less than " **10**", these two values can be abbreviated to an integer.
 For example, the meaning of "subplot(1, 4, 1)" and "subplot(141)" are the same, both representing the image is divided into one row and four columns, and the subplot is in the first place i.e. 1st row, 1st column.